shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 ##### Reverse DNS / PTR record

 Reverse DNS (rDNS) or reverse pointer records (PTR records) are essential for email servers because they help verify the legitimacy of the server sending the email.
 Each cloud provider does this differently, so you will need to lookup how to add "Reverse DNS" to map the host and IP to it's corresponding hostname.
 Most likely in the networking section of the provider.

+##### Port 25 Blocked

+Some ISPs and cloud providers block 25 to avoid bad actors.
+You may need to file a support ticket to open up port 25 for SMTP / outgoing email.

 ### Onboarding